Ann Hornaday Movie Review: 'The Curious Case of Benjamin Button'

 That pretty much sums up "Benjamin Button," which relies on the title character's weird aging process to keep viewers hooked.
 Baby Benjamin arrives looking like a tiny, wizened old man -- E.T. in need of a Geritol ba-ba -- and as he "grows down," he goes from resembling a bent-over old man to an increasingly virile middle-aged and young man to, finally, a toddler and infant.
 As a baby, Benjamin is adopted by a kind housekeeper for an old folks' home in New Orleans, which turns out to be the perfect setting for him.
 "He looks just like my ex-husband," one resident says when she sees his wrinkled little face.
 (One can only wonder what such visionaries as Tim Burton or Michel Gondry would have done with such a promisingly bizarre conceit.)

-Benjamin eventually sets out on a series of adventures, all set against the great love story of his life, his abiding passion for Daisy, played as a young girl by Elle Fanning and as a radiant red-haired adult by Cate Blanchett.
+Benjamin eventually embarks on a series of adventures, all set against the great love story of his life, his abiding passion for Daisy, played as a young girl by Elle Fanning and as a radiant red-haired adult by Cate Blanchett.
 Benjamin is such a passive character that the movie can't drum up much narrative tension.
 The little that exists mostly centers on whether Benjamin and Daisy will ever manage to fully realize their love despite radically different lives and diametrically opposed timelines.

 "Benjamin Button" features some wonderful supporting performances.
 Taraji P. Henson, Jared Harris and Tilda Swinton are all marvelous as Benjamin's loving adoptive mother, a tattooed tug captain and an adulterous Englishwoman, respectively.
 As the bohemian sylph that Daisy becomes, Blanchett has never looked more eerily ethereal, her alabaster skin pulled tightly over sharply canted cheekbones.